shreyayyyansh/wifi-app-controlled-car/README.md

 Transfer it to the board and install the given apk application on your mobile phone.

 Make the connections between all the components and connect it to power supply.
 (Refer to the attached pin diagram)

+https://app.cirkitdesigner.com/project/8e7db4f4-b755-4c90-a2d8-1b4cf69ea520 (link to the editable circuit)

 Install the .apk file on your phone.